Accessibility statement

 • Apply skills by demonstrating understanding of pedagogical ideas in a short one-to-one lesson for a learner of intermediate–advanced level.

-• Through written reflective work, improve understanding of effective practice with intermediate–advanced learners and how their own teaching can be developed, demonstrating awareness of the value of reflection on individual improvement as a teacher.
+• Through written reflective work, improve understanding of effective practice with intermediate–advanced learners and how your own teaching can be developed, demonstrating awareness of the value of reflection on individual improvement as a teacher.

 • Show meaningful understanding of recent research in the subject and be able to articulate this in written form, demonstrating the ability to synthesise and explore ideas in relation to both wider pedagogy and their own teaching practice.